Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 We were pretty impressed by the ease-of-use and how it all integrates into the Vivint app.
 So if we weren’t around to access our devices on the Smart Hub, we just pulled out our smartphone and a few swipes later we had Vivint doing our bidding.
 It might not be Einstein smart, but Vivint certainly makes the honor roll.

 We understand that Vivint isn’t the cheapest smart platform available — but you really get what you pay for here.
 Compared to other top brands we’ve tried, Vivint is the most intelligent and most streamlined system we’ve used.
-Of course, this might be overkill for your office or place of business.
-However, we say it’s better to have the functionality and not need it, than it is to need it and not have it.
+If your customers are making purchases in your place of business or you’re meeting clients there, having a top-of-the-line smart system can add a bit of shine to your brand.

 Did You Know: Vivint also has plenty of native smart features.
 These include custom actions and notifications.
 For instance, if you have smart lights, you can set a custom action that automatically turns on your office lights when your system is disarmed.
 You can configure dozens of these native smart rules — more than with any other security brand.
 In other words, Vivint offers total control over your business environment and security.